The Akamai Internship Program matches mentors with undergraduate students from Hawaii. The 2021 program will be the 18th year!

 - You will need to develop at least a brief description of potential projects, any information about required qualifications (e.g. skills, courses completed, etc.), and your summer schedule, including any co-mentors who will help or fill in if you are absent for part of the program.

 - Projects spanning approximately 7 weeks for students from the following majors are good fits for the program: electrical engineering, mechanical engineering, computer engineering, computer science, electronics, physics, astronomy, mathematics, networking, information technology, biology and chemistry.
 Interns are from 2-year colleges and 4-year universities, at all levels.
 Looking through past projects can help stimulate ideas.

 - Schedule a visit with Akamai staff in early February to refine details of your project before placement of interns occurs in late February and early March.

-- Commit to being an Akamai mentor for the summer by the end of February before the summer in which you plan to mentor.
+- Commit to being an Akamai mentor for the summer by the middle of February before the summer in which you plan to mentor.

 Akamai mentors are held to a high level of expectations to help make the Akamai internship as productive, educational, and enjoyable as possible for everyone involved.
 These expectations are summarized below.

 - Akamai mentors are expected to be present to mentor their interns the entire length of the program, or at least be able to identify co-mentors during periods of absence and communicate these dates to Akamai staff and the interns by the middle of February preceding the summer of intended mentorship.

 - Akamai mentors are expected to prepare and develop a project plan for the summer internship that includes contingencies and room for adjustment according to the intern's skill levels and interests.